 Inspect Doors and Windows

 If the doors and windows of your premises are not tight fitting, you’re going to be heating and cooling the outside of your premises rather than the inside.
 Letting cold air leak in through cracks, crevices and seals that have failed is the number one reason for cooling and heating energy loss.
 Sometimes all that’s needed is an application of an adhesive and these can be purchased online at https://tradefixdirect.com/adhesives.
+It is also important to check the locks on the windows to make sure the property is safe as well as being properly secured

 Walk Around Your Landscape Regularly